juanma-wp/enterprise-block-editor/Module 12 Block Development for Enterprise Requirements/01-Headless-WordPress-and-Gutenberg.md

 }
 ```

-Combine with Apollo Client caching strategies for optimal performance:
+This can be combine with Apollo Client caching strategies for optimal performance:

 ```javascript
 const client = new ApolloClient({